 Other side effects that are caused by the hormones released by the Evra patch include thrush, mood changes, dizziness, acne, tiredness and weight gain.
 Other side effects, which range from uncommon to very rare, include an increased level of fats in the blood, uncontrollable emotions, vaginal dryness, abnormal crying and aggression.

-It may not be safe for you to use Evra if you smoke, because there’s an increased risk that it could damage your heart.
-Also, if you’re over 35, have blood problems or a history of epilepsy, migraines or undiagnosed vaginal bleeding it may not be a safe contraceptive for you.
+It may not be safe for you to use Evra if you smoking, because there's an increased risk that it could damage your heart.
+Also, if you're over 35, have blood problems or a history of epilepsy, migraines or undiagnosed vaginal bleeding it may not be a safe contraceptive for you.

 Your doctor may prescribe a progestogen-only pill (the mini pill) instead, if any of these options apply to you.